The IT Services & Cyber Security Education Center

 If you’ve been following the news, you may have heard about the recently discovered Log4j vulnerability but you may not be clear on what it is and how it could affect your business.
 We’re here to help.
 The details are still unfolding, but here’s what we know now.

 Optimize your business's IT function, understand proper - and cost effective - IT staffing, and learn from the mistakes others have made.

 In a previous blog article, Marty Kaufman recounts the story of meeting with a business owner who was panicked and in crisis mode because of a cyber attack.
-If we could backtrack to the days, weeks and months before the attack, we’d probably find that the business owner did not pay much attention to cyber security because he thought the odds of a data breach happening to him was low.
+If we could backtrack to the days, weeks, and months before the attack, we’d find that the business owner didn’t pay much attention to cyber security because he thought the odds of a data breach happening to him were low.
 As it turned out, the odds were higher than he thought, and it did happen.
-We can’t go back in time and undo all the damage that has been done by this cyber attack, but we can help other executives avoid stumbling over some common misconceptions that unknowingly increase cyber risk.

 Hackers are getting more sophisticated.
 As a result, the minimum security protections that businesses need to defend against cyber criminals have changed.
 Cyber criminals have advanced the technology they use to sneak in (or bust through) network doors, so the list of must-have cyber security basics has expanded.
 To have a fighting chance, you need a layered cyber security strategy.
 It might be hard to know what those layers should be if you’re not a technology specialist.
 You might even have a gut feeling that what you’re doing right now isn’t enough.
 So we’re here to help.